Greenstand/Greenstand-Overview/Project-Overview/Tree-Token-Creation.md

 - The token has a market-driven value.
 - All tokens are backed by tree verification(s).
 - One can own fractions of tree impact with tokens.
-- Greenstand sets and maintains tree validation standard.
+- Greenstand sets and maintains a tree validation standard.
-- Validated trees on Greenstand platform produce tokens that are assigned to a users digital wallet.
+- Validated trees on Greenstand platform produce tokens that are assigned to a user's digital wallet.
-- Tokens can be bought, sold and traded (token economics) independent of Greenstand.
+- Tokens can be bought, sold, and traded (token economics) independent of Greenstand.
-- The network of reforestation organizations and their respecitve commmunity of supporters would determine value of tree tokens.
+- The network of reforestation organizations and their respective community of supporters would determine the monitary value of tokens.

 # Tree Token Value at Creation

 ## Current system
 - 1 token = one tree verification (Geotagged time-stamped image of a tree).
-- Creation Limit = 1 per tree per 28 days cycle.
+~- Creation Limit = 1 per tree per 28 days cycle.~

 Greenstand is paying tree planters in local currency per token